Customer Service training in Email Communication.

 A skill related to apologizing is empathizing and agreeing.
 As noted in the Student’s Guide, this is one of the most powerful ways to calm an angry customer, but it can also be a difficult skill to master.
 For this activity, you can use the sample “problems” you created for Activity 1, or develop new problems.
 Write these on a white board or poster board.
 Next, ask your team to brainstorm strategies for showing empathy and agreement.
 Introduce the activity with language such as: “It’s difficult to continue to argue or be upset with someone who understands and agrees with you.
 If you’ve ever been in this situation, you know how quick and effective it is, so let’s brainstorm how we can show empathy and agreement with each of these statements, all without disparaging the company or a colleague.”

 Also keep in mind that apologizing, empathizing, and agreeing can often be wrapped into the same sentence.
 For example, “I’m so sorry, I had a similar situation myself, and we certainly could have handled this better.”
 That’s a lot of good stuff in one sentence!

 Use these certificates to acknowledge significant learning and development, and to provide motivation to put new skills into action.

 A brief quiz is included to ensure that students have retained the most important information and are ready to put it into action.

 Effective Email Communication is guaranteed.
 We want you and your reps to use this valuable resource and put its ideas to work in your department.
-Then, if you are not 100% satisfied, you may return your materials within 30 days for a full refund.
+Then, if you are not 100% satisfied, you may request a full refund within 15 days.